 Let’s go back to the form at the top of the page

-Returning to the example form we started with at the top of this article, here’s what must change on the form to meet the new APP standards:
+Returning to the example form we started with at the top of this article, here’s what would need to change on the form to meet the proposed APP standards in Tranche 2:

 - Add unticked checkboxes for each channel (email, SMS, phone, post)